4rkal/blog/content/posts/url-shortener-go.md

 In this article I will be going through how to make a url shortener in go.
 The final result will look something like this [shortr](https://app.4rkal.com), [source code](https://github.com/4rkal/shortr)

 This is a great weekend project especially if you're new to go.

+## What is a url shortener?
+A URL shortener is a tool that takes a long URL and shrinks it down into something much shorter and easier to share.
+Instead of copying and pasting a long string of letters, numbers, and symbols, you get a compact version that leads to the same destination.
+For example, a long URL like `www.somelongwebsite.com/articles/this-is-a-super-long-link` could become something like `bit.ly/abc123`.
+It's super handy for sharing links on social media, in texts, or anywhere space is limited.
+And most url shorteners provide analytics like link clicks.

 ## Requirements
 1. Go installed on your system.